-The face to face activity will be limited to students in the 14 to 18 year old age range including South Devon High School Year 10 and some students who are completing the first year of a two-year course (equivalent to year 12).
+From 15th June 2020 the College will commence face to face learning and assessment to limited groups of students in the 14 to 18 year old age range including South Devon High School Year 10 and some students who are completing the first year of a two-year course (equivalent to year 12).
 In addition to these groups the College plans to commence some end of year practical assessment for students on vocational and technical courses including apprenticeships.
 The College will also continue to offer individual support sessions by arrangement with learning support staff or through the positive intervention team.

-All students in these categories will be contacted directly and given specific details including the dates, times and arrangements for the sessions.
+All students returning will be contacted directly and given specific details including the dates, times and arrangements for their sessions.
 Please note that we are not returning to the normal timetable which ended on 23rd March 2020.

 When students attend in person our priority will be to ensure their welfare and over the coming weeks we are adapting our environment and putting measures in place in line with Government guidance to ensure students and staff will be safe from Monday 15th June.